qw3rtman/git-fire/README.md

 ### ![Inspiration](https://i.imgur.com/3POtveC.jpg)

-`git-fire` is a Git plugin that **helps in the event of an emergency** by adding all current files, committing, and pushing to a new branch (to prevent merge conflicts).
+`git-fire` is a Git plugin that **helps in the event of an emergency** by switching to the repository's root directory, adding all current files, committing, and pushing to a new branch (to prevent merge conflicts).

 **Alias it to [`git out`](https://np.reddit.com/r/ProgrammerHumor/comments/3nc531/in_case_of_fire/cvmxnv1) or [`git going`](https://np.reddit.com/r/ProgrammerHumor/comments/3nc531/in_case_of_fire/cvmsajb) for comedic effect.**